 This club, modeled after an Eastern European wooden synagogue, is a Berkeley institution dedicated to dance and music.
-The non-profit venue hosts live music nearly every night, and shows are all-ages.
-Ashkenaz hosts reggae, bluegrass, Balkan, Brazillian, Cajun, and Caribbean bands, just to name a few.
-Come early for a dance class or on Sunday afternoon for a kid’s concert.
+The nonprofit venue hosts live music nearly every night, and shows are all-ages.
+Ashkenaz hosts reggae, bluegrass, Balkan, Brazilian, Cajun, and Caribbean bands, just to name a few.
+Come early for a dance class or on Sunday afternoon for a kids' concert.

 With eight full bars, a billiards room, smoking lounge, and multiple dance floors, it's easy to believe Bench and Bar's claim to the title of the Bay Area's biggest gay and lesbian dance club.
-The Friday night Latin Explosion party moved with the name to this Uptown location, (though other Bench and Bar favorites remain at what is now Club 21 a few blocks away), and Saturdays is Club Rimshot, a hip-hop and R&B LGBT party.
+Fridays have a soul happy hour from 4:30 to 8:30 p.m., and Saturdays is Club Rimshot, a hip-hop and R&B LGBT party.
 Other nights are a mix of dance, house, and Latin music.
-A daily happy hour and free wi-fi cater to the after-work crowd.
+Free wi-fi and a daily happy hour cater to the after-work crowd.

 Just five minutes from the Oakland Airport, the lounge keeps classic R&B, jazz, and doo-wop alive with live bands each weekend.
 Its website proclaims it a destination for "mature adults."

 1220 has been a mainstay of gay nightlife in Contra Costa for three decades.
-Along with billiards and a red-upholstered lounge area, this club hosts line-dancing every Tuesday night, house and country music on alternating Saturdays, and regular karaoke and drag events.
+Along with billiards and a red-upholstered lounge area, this club hosts DJs on Fridays and Saturdays, and regular karaoke and drag events.

 If salsa dancing is your thing, then Club Montero's is your nightclub.
 The Albany dance club, voted Best Latin Dance Club in the Express in 2004, features salsa lessons every Friday and Saturday, with live bands on Friday to put your skills to work.
 Do an underarm turn or take a dip on the huge wooden dance floor underneath a giant palm tree.
 If you need to take a breather, order a drink at the cabana-style bar or grab a bite to eat at Montero's Cafe next door.
 The cover charge is $15 on Friday, and $10 on Saturday, and the dress code requires semicasual to evening attire.
 No sportswear or tennis shoes allowed.
 Eighteen and over.